Radiator Valves Explained

 |Smart||£50 – £200+ (excluding cost of smart thermostat)|

 You then need to consider the cost of installation.
-You will need a professional heating engineer to fit radiator valves as they will need to drain the radiator before the valve is fitted, ensure the valve and connectors are all safely secured and balance the heating system to ensure all radiators are heating at the the same rate.
+You’ll need a heating engineer to fit the new radiator valves as they will need to drain the radiator before the valve is fitted, ensure the valve and connectors are all safely secured and balance the heating system to ensure all radiators are heating at the the same rate.

-The cost of this labour will vary from engineer to engineer but generally you are looking at just under half a day's work for one radiator with a full day needed for a complete system including around 10 radiators.
-On average costs could range from £100 – £350 but you'll need to compare at least 2 quotes to make sure you're getting the best deal.
+The cost of this labour will vary but you’re looking at around half a day's work for one radiator.
+A full day is needed for a complete system including around 10 radiators.
+On average, costs range from £100 – £350 but you'll need to compare quotes to make sure you're getting the best deal.

 The right radiator valves for you will be influenced by the existing pipework and radiators.
 But the radiator style is down to your preference.